Scosh/fonts/README.md

 3. Do `make`.

 After your font cache is refreshed, you should be good!
 Any changes made to the cloned repo will carry over to the installation directory.
 Whenever you feel like updating you can do a `git pull origin master` inside your local copy of the repository, and get the newest fonts.
 You can also easily refresh your font cache with `make update-cache`.
 Or you can use this set-up to create your own synced collection of fonts, make a new fork, share it around, send it to NASA — whatever, man!

+## Labelling and Naming Conventions
+Currently, the fonts are grouped into 8 unique classifications using folders.
+Each folder within one of these category folders contains a font family, and is labelled according to the following convention: `typeface-foundry-file_format`.

 ## Contributing
 There are two main areas I need help with right now: … (add)